Platonic Solids Collection (set of 5 Lamps)

 Size Materials Techniques Additional

-Between 20cm and 30cm height (depending on which of the 5 lamps) for specific information about each of the lamps, scroll down
+Between 20cm and 30cm height or diameter (depending on which of the 5 lamps).

 1,5 mm stainless steel or brass.

-Laser Cut
+Laser cutting.

 The entire collection encompasses 5 lamps each representing each of the platonic solids described by pythagoras